RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1padtb7/my_wildest_theory_yet_helen_is/nrr0ye8/

 Reddit minds so easily blown by media messages.
 [The ELIZA effect?](https://en.wikipedia.org/wiki/ELIZA_effect) So many Reddit meme consumers in December 2025 are whacked out of their brains on ChatGPT trash.
 James Joyce was indeed a real human person who spent 17 years writing a book of 628 pages.
-Maybe study Bible verse Romans 11:33 and how it relates to James Joyce's writings / langauge.
+Maybe study Bible verse Romans 11:33 and how it relates to James Joyce's writings / language.